Shipping's oil era is coming to an end

 Even so, the fueling of ships is going through a revolution — or rather, multiple overlapping ones.
 Three years ago, almost all were powered by heavy fuel oil or HFO, a sludgy refinery byproduct that often costs as much as a third less than crude.

-HFO is cheap, but it's nasty, too, with heavy sulphur content that is damaging to the environment.
-At the start of 2020, the IMO tightened its rules on sulphur emissions, causing any ship that couldn't install pollution-control devices to switch overnight to cleaner diesel.
+HFO is cheap, but it's nasty, too, with heavy sulfur content that is damaging to the environment.
+At the start of 2020, the IMO tightened its rules on sulfur emissions, causing any ship that couldn't install pollution-control devices to switch overnight to cleaner diesel.

 It's possible that many of the broader problems in the oil market to this date can be traced back to that decision.
 It immediately added more than one million daily barrels of diesel demand in a market that typically churns out about 27 million barrels a day, and it has often been irrepressible diesel demand pulling up prices for crude over the past year.

+Diesel costs more than twice as much as heavy fuel oil at the moment

-As freight rates have returned to something like normality in recent months and fuel costs rather than port bottlenecks have resumed their role as the main headache for cargo lines, the spread between high-sulphur fuel oil and low-sulphur diesel has widened drastically.
+As freight rates have returned to something like normality in recent months and fuel costs rather than port bottlenecks have resumed their role as the main headache for cargo lines, the spread between high-sulfur fuel oil and low-sulfur diesel has widened drastically.
 Diesel now costs more than twice as much as HFO.

 Faced with soaring costs to power their fleets, shipowners are rapidly switching to alternatives.
 So far, the winner has been LNG, which typically delivers its energy at a cheaper price than diesel but was almost unknown as a marine fuel a few years ago.